qaziabdullah/EFI-Dell-Precision-T5500/README.md

 - [Me](http://ididnothing.com/).

-All this was written on an T5500 with Monterey installed and after kanging [SkyrilHD’s](https://github.com/SkyrilHD/) readme.
+All this was written on a T5500 with Monterey installed and after kanging [SkyrilHD’s](https://github.com/SkyrilHD/) readme.